Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ## Rewrite Rule Set

-This annotation allows to assign an existing rewrite rule set to the corresponding request routing rule.
+This annotation allows to assign an existing rewrite rule set to the corresponding request routing rule(s).

 ### Usage